wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 2. Create a namespace in the AKS cluster using the kubectl create namespace command.
 The following example creates a namespace name dev:
 ```
 kubectl create namespace dev
+# check if you can access the dev namespace as dev group

+kubectl auth can-i list deploy -n dev --as $APPDEV_ID
 ```
 3. Create a Role for the dev namespace, which grants full permissions to the namespace.
 In production environments, you can specify more granular permissions for different users or groups.
 Create a file named role-dev-namespace.yaml and paste the following YAML manifest: